 Snapdragon plant types include tall, mid-size, dwarf, and trailing plants.

-- Tall types of snapdragon are 2.5 to 4 feet (0.75 to 1 meters) tall and are often used for cut flower production.
+- Tall types of snapdragons are 2.5 to 4 feet (75 cm. to 1 m.) tall and are often used for cut flower production.
 These varieties, such as “Animation,” “Rocket,” and “Snappy Tongue,” require staking or other supports.